simov/purest/README.md

 # purest
-_**purest**_ is build on top of [request][1], adding just as needed configuration to ensure seamless communication with each REST API provider in a consistent and user friendly way
+_**purest**_ is build on top of [request][1], adding just as needed configuration to ensure seamless communication with any REST API provider in a consistent and user friendly way

 ```js
 var purest = require('purest');